LagoVista/docs/Messaging/Parsing/ParsingFromPath.md

 # Parsing from a Path

-To extract value from a path, select the search location:
+To extract a value from a path, select the search location:

 **Search Location**
 Path